This post may contain affiliate links. Please read my disclosure.

 - 3/4 cup unsweetened cocoa powder

-- 1/2 cup refined sugar-free, vegan chocolate chips (such as Enjoy Life or Davis Chocolate)
+- 1/2 cup mini refined sugar-free, vegan chocolate chips (such as Enjoy Life or Davis Chocolate)

-- Line a 24-cup mini muffin tin with mini baking cups (I recommend using parchment baking cups to prevent sticking).
+- Preheat oven to 350° F and line a 24-cup mini muffin tin with mini baking cups (I recommend using parchment baking cups to prevent sticking).

 - Add coconut oil, coconut sugar, maple syrup, aquafaba and vanilla extract to a large mixing bowl.
 Whisk to combine.